 When you should change your mask

-Current government advice indicates that you should change your face mask when:
+As adapted from current government advice indicates that you should change your face mask when:

 - It becomes damp or if it has been touched

 - You should also change your mask if it soiled, is damaged, does not fit you properly, etc.

 As adapted from government advice, if you need to replace a face mask whilst here you should:

 1. Go to downstairs bathroom